Subhayan Roy Moulik

 I am the Teaching Assistant and Tutor for the Quantum Information courses offered in the Hillary Term of 2020, at Maths (taught by Artur Ekert) and at Computer Science (taught by Giulio Chiribella & Aleks Kissinger) respectively.

 I lectured and taught Linear Algebra in Michaelmas 2018-19, and lectured and co-taught (with Vojtěch Havlíček) Probability Theory in Hillary 2018-2019 to exchange students at Keble College.

 I delivered a minicourse on Quantum Entanglement at NIUS-Physics Camp to undergraduate students in 2016.

 [Organisation] I organise the Quantum Lunch Seminar Series (with Stefano Gogioso).
 If you are visiting and would like to give a talk on anything related to Foundations, Structures and/or Quantum, please write to me.

-[Event] Check out Lattice Coding & Crypto Meeting at Imperial College on 18th Sept.
-I will be giving a talk as well on Quantum Algorithms for Sieving Lattices.
+[Talk] Check out Lattice Coding & Crypto Meeting at Imperial College on 18th September I will be giving a talk as well on Quantum Algorithms for Sieving Lattices.

 I am a final year doctoral student at the Department of Computer Science.
 Here I hold a Clarendon Scholarship along with Google-Deepmind Scholarship and Keble Sloane Robinson Award.